oit-ipbl/final_competition/README.md

 1. Slide for the presentation of your team's program.
    - Make 7 minutes presentation slide, like [Exercise1 (team development)](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development).
-   - File format and editor tools are not specified.
+   - The file format should be `PPTX` or `PDF`.
+Editor tools are not specified.
    - You will need to use these slides to make a presentation in front of everyone at 9/4.
 2. A video of gameplay.
    - The maximum time of the video is 10 minutes.